JonathanBowker/AI-model-cards-template/README.md

 	– Ethical Considerations
 	– Caveats and Recommendations

+### 7. Quantitative Analyses
+###### May not be possible to provide in practice.
+When possible, this section should mirror Evaluation Data.
+If such detail is not possible, minimal allowable information should be provided here, such as details of the distribution over various factors in the training datasets.
+	– Unitary results
+	– Intersectional results
+### 8. Ethical Considerations
+###### May not be possible to provide in practice.
+When possible, this section should mirror Evaluation Data.
+If such detail is not possible, minimal allowable information should be provided here, such as details of the distribution over various factors in the training datasets.
+	– Unitary results
+	– Intersectional results
+### 9. Caveats and Recommendations
+###### May not be possible to provide in practice.
+When possible, this section should mirror Evaluation Data.
+If such detail is not possible, minimal allowable information should be provided here, such as details of the distribution over various factors in the training datasets.
+	– Unitary results
+	– Intersectional results

 # Model Card Sections
 ## 1. Model Details
 This section of the model card should answer basic questions regarding the model version, type and other details.